IBM-Blockchain-Archive/car-lease-demo/Documentation/API Methods.md

 	Transfer Encoding: 	Chunked
 	Response Type:		Streamed
 	Response Format:	JSON Object Split By && Delimiter
+	Success: 			{"message": "Formatting request"}&&
+					{"message": "Updating VIN value"}&&
+					{"message": "Achieving consensus"}&&
-	Success: 			{"message": "Formatting request"}&&{"message": "Updating VIN value"}&&{"message": "Achieving consensus"}&&{"message": "VIN updated"}
+					{"message": "VIN updated"}

 #####Description:

-Invokes the vehicle chaincode function to update the colour field to the value passed.
+Invokes the vehicle chaincode function to update the VIN field to the value passed.

 #####Errors:

 	Output:		 {"message": "Unable to update VIN", "error": true, "v5cID": <v5c_ID>}
 	Status:		 400
-	Description: The function was unable to invoke the chaincode to cause the colour to update.
+	Description: The function was unable to invoke the chaincode to cause the VIN to update.
 	Solutions:
 				 1. Make sure the Blockchain nework is running.
-				 2. Make sure the IP and Port in configuration.js are correct.
+				 2. Make sure the IP and Port in Server_Side/Configurations/configuration.js are correct.

 	Output:		 {"message": "Unable to confirm VIN update.
 Request timed out.", "error": true, "v5cID": <v5c_ID>}
 	Status:		 400
-	Description: The function was unable to confirm that the colour was updated within the time limit by querying the chaincode using the GET colour API.
+	Description: The function was unable to confirm that the VIN was updated within the time limit by querying the chaincode using the GET VIN API.
 	Solutions:
 				 1. Make sure that the chaincode is running.
-				 2. Make sure the chaincode name in configuration.js is correct.
+				 2. Make sure the chaincode name in Server_Side/Configurations/configuration.js is correct.
 				 3. Make sure the user calling has permission to perform an VIN update.
 				 4. Make sure the <v5c_ID> passed exists.
 				 5. Make sure the CA is running and eCerts are queryable.